Chick-fil-A: Canada

-In September 1994, Chick-fil-A opened its first location outside of the United States inside a student centre food court at the University of Alberta in Edmonton, Alberta.
+Chick-fil-A was first introduced into the Canadian market in 1981.
+They opened their first locations in Oakville Place, and Burlington Centre in Ontario.
+These locations would later close, however it is not clear when they were shuttered.
+In September 1994, Chick-fil-A re-entered Canada inside a student centre food court at the University of Alberta in Edmonton, Alberta.
 This location did not perform very well and was closed within two or three years.
 The company opened an outlet at the Calgary International Airport in Alberta in May 2014, and closed it in 2019.

 Chick-fil-A opened a restaurant in Toronto, Ontario, on September 6, 2019, in the Yonge and Bloor Street area.
 There were protests criticizing the company's violation of animal rights and "history of supporting anti-LGBTQ causes".
 Chick-fil-A announced that it would open two other locations in Toronto during 2019, and 12 additional stores in the Greater Toronto Area over the subsequent five years.
 The chain's second Toronto location opened at the Yorkdale Shopping Centre in January 2020.

 The company expanded to other areas of Ontario in 2021, opening standalone locations with drive-through restaurants in Kitchener in August and Windsor in October.

+In November 2023, the first standalone with drive-through location in London was opened on Wonderland Road South.

 In 2024, the company opened locations in Alberta, one being in the Phase III food court of West Edmonton Mall in Edmonton. and the other being in Calgary located on Macleod Trail.

 In 2025, despite freezing cold, hundreds of customers started lining up outside the restaurant as early as five in the morning in Cambridge, Ontario.
+Later that year, construction of a second London location on Richmond Street across from Masonville Mall was completed in September.